 Source: Mikes Travel Guide

-Every year, thousands of people from around the world go shopping at Venice for Christmas souvenirs.
+Every year, thousands of people from around the world go shopping in Venice for Christmas souvenirs.
 Explore eye-catching exhibitions at the Venice Christmas Market such as handmade lace decorations, glass tree ornaments, decorated masks and more.
 Campo San Polo has a small Christmas market where you find lots of local gift shops.
 Plan a convenient trip by booking your hotel in Venice online with Wakanow.

 Visit St. Mark’s Square